Entertain the kids with this homemade Thanksgiving place card craft activity.

 4. Glue the assembled turkey face centered on the leaf so that the tops of the legs are just below the face.

-Make cute homemade Thanksgiving cards with these little gobblers on them.
-Heck, why make a card with a whole flock of ’em?
+Use larger card stock to make cute homemade Thanksgiving greeting cards with these little gobblers on them.
+Get creative and cover a card with a whole flock of these cute turkeys!

-These fun little Thanksgiving place cards will solicit raving reviews and help everyone find their place at the table.
+These fun little DIY Thanksgiving place cards are bound to solicit raving reviews and help your dinner guests find their place at the table.

 * * * * *